-TYPE OF PROCEEDINGS PROCEDURE AND ASSUMPTIONS PRACTICE TIPS Arbitration proces edings Approximate duration The usual duration of arbitration 2 years. proceedings is between 1 year and Approximate costs Procedural costs The procedural costs depend on whether a sole arbitrator or a three-member arbitral tribunal is appointed, the complexity of the case (e.g. number of parties) and the administrative charges.
+TYPE OF PROCEEDINGS PROCEDURE AND ASSUMPTIONS PRACTICE TIPS Arbitration procee edings Approximate duration The usual duration of arbitration 2 years. proceedings is between 1 year and Approximate costs Procedural costs The procedural costs depend on whether a sole arbitrator or a three-member arbitral tribunal is appointed, the complexity of the case (e.g. number of parties) and the administrative charges.
 The following two estimates are based on the procedural costs under the Vienna Rules. • The overall costs of arbitration (including lawyers' fees) largely depend on the complexity of the case (i.e. the length of the proceedings, the amount in dispute, the volume of documents, the number of witnesses and whether expert opinions are required).
 The costs of arbitration also include the arbitrators' fees and administrative charges. • The arbitrators usually have a large discretion regarding the awarding of costs.
 However, in practice the decision on costs often depends on the outcome of the case.
 The award of legal fees is usually not determined by reference to a statutory tariff.
 Simple case EUR 1,000,000.
-Total costs: registration fee of EL pointed and an amount in dispute of JR 1,500, administrative fees of fees of between EUR 29,800 and
+Total costs: registration fee of EL Dointed and an amount in dispute of JR 1,500, administrative fees of fees of between EUR 29,800 and

 Complex case Assumption: sole arbitrator and a EUR 10,000,000.
-Procedural costs: registration fee of EUR 30,500 and sole arbitrator's EUR 116,340. of EUR 1,500; administrative fees In the case of an arbitral tribunal w fees may triple. ith three arbitrators, the arbitrators' Document production Limited.
+Procedural costs: registration fee of EUR 30,500 and sole arbitrator?
+EUR 116,340. of EUR 1,500; administrative fees In the case of an arbitral tribunal w fees may triple. vith three arbitrators, the arbitrators' Document production Limited.
 In practice, there is often Association Rules on the Taking of a reference to the International Bar Evidence to be used as guidance.
-Virtual hearing While the ACCP does not contain provisions on virtual hearings, the revised Vienna Rules permit oral hearings to be conducted by "other means", which includes virtual hearings.
-Furthermore, in a decision on challenging arbitrators, the Austrian Supreme Court addressed the issue of virtual hearings in international arbitration.
-It stated in an obiter dictum that the use of video-technology as such does not violate the right to be heard even if one party objects to it (Austrian Supreme Court 23 July 2020, 18 ONc 3/20s).
-Emergency arbitration Neither the ACCP nor the Vienna F emergency arbitration.
+Virtual hearing challenging arbitrators, the Austria earings to be conducted by "other rings.
+Furthermore, in a decision on an Supreme Court addressed the ional arbitration.
+It stated in an obiter nology as such does not violate the objects to it (Austrian Supreme Emergency arbitration Neither the ACCP nor the Vienna F emergency arbitration.
 Rules contain provisions on Enforcement of foreign arbitral awards Approximate duration 1 to 2 months until a decision on recognition and enforcement is rendered in the first instance.3 to 6 months if the decision is appealed. • For enforcement of awards under the New York Convention, the creditor must provide the court with the authenticated original award or a duly certified copy thereof, and only upon request of the court, the original of the arbitration agreement or a duly certified copy thereof.
-Approximate costs Court fees For a declaration of enforceability, specific execution actions, court fe Court Fees Act.
+Approximate costs Court fees For a declaration of enforceability, specific execution actions, court for Court Fees Act. -